Roman-Blinkov/kubernaughty/docs/part3-whats-in-the-box.md

 need SSH - I just know I am going to need it, and want it and that I want to give you a little tour of the node so YOLO.

-Per the instructions above you have to update some vmss, root around for some info.
+Per the instructions I linked you have to update some vmss, root around for some info.
 So I automated it.

 In the https://github.com/jnoller/kubernaughty/tools/ directory, the script aksssh does what some of what you need: